Written by: Kayli McClelland, Creative Media Specialist, Ever Active Schools

-With these powerful words on their minds, school teams moved into concurrent sessions.
+With these powerful words on their minds, our Indigenous school teams moved into concurrent sessions.
 Some learned about traditional hoop dancing; some about outdoor traditional games; some about social and emotional learning; and so much more.

 Everyone’s favourite part of the Summit came next: the wellness break!
 Students were invited to enjoy the indoor luge, skating, swimming, or a movie.

 After this active break, teams returned to Winsport for an open mic night in which students could sign up to share their talent whether visual, spoken word, or song.
-Led by MC Dwight Farahat – a freestyle rap artist from Calgary – an inspiring group of youth braved the stage to share their talents with their peers, including traditional dances, a Michael Jackson tribute dance, singing, and break dancing.
+Led by MC Dwight Farahat – a freestyle rap artist from Calgary – an inspiring group of Indigenous youth braved the stage to share their talents with their peers, including traditional dances, a Michael Jackson tribute dance, singing, and break dancing.
 Art supplies were available for those students whose talents lay in visual mediums.

 School teams returned the following day for more concurrent sessions centred around the arts, physical activity, student leadership, and lessons from Elders and Knowledge Keepers.
 Students had the opportunity to hear from a talented local Indigenous sports photographer, participate in outdoor traditional games, and be empowered through cultural activities.